Package reference

 object

 Class representing an ID in CDF, which can either be an external or internal ID.
-An EitherId can only hold one ID type, not both.

 - Parameters: